mdingena/att-string-transcoder/docs/Component.md

 ### `Component.fromBinary(reader, version)`

-Returns a `BinaryString` representation of the component.
+Reads the binary string data and returns an instantiated component.

 - `reader` [`BinaryReader`](./BinaryReader.md) The `BinaryReader` instance containing the entity binary data.
 - `version` `<number>` The version of the component for interpreting the binary data.